The Repository Pattern in Laravel - when it earns its complexity

 use RefreshDatabase;

-private ArticleRepository $repository;
+private ArticleRepository $repo;

 protected function setUp(): void